Operation Tail-Wind: Background

-Final Offensive
+Final offensive

-On January 7, 1970, the 3rd Marine Commando Division under Gen. Obasanjo, supported by the 1st Infantry Division to the north and the 2nd Infantry Division to the south, launched their final offensive.
+On 7 January 1970, the 3rd Marine Commando Division under Gen. Obasanjo, supported by the 1st Infantry Division to the north and the 2nd Infantry Division to the south, launched their final offensive.
 The Biafran S Division under Captain Azum Asoya was operating along the Port Harcourt - Elele road.
 The Division found itself cut off and disorganized due to a quick envelopment by the Nigerian 17th Brigade under Maj.
 Tomoye, the Nigerians now began making their advance on Owerri.
 On the outskirts of Owerri, Biafran Lt.
 Col. Lambert Iheanacho's 63rd Brigade came under withering attack by Maj.
 Tomoye's 17th Brigade, supported by 122 mm Soviet artillery.
 In less than a day of fighting the 63rd Brigade became overwhelmed by the Nigerian bombardment and were forced to surrender.
 While the Nigerians were preoccupied with attacking the 63rd Brigade, the Biafran leadership made their final meeting in which President Ojukwu announced his plans to go abroad "in search of peace".
 Ojuwku handed over the Biafran presidency to his vice-president Philip Effiong and placed all remaining Biafran troops under the command of Maj.
 Joseph Achuzie.
-On January 9 Maj.
-Timothy Onwuatuegwu escorted Ojuwku to the Uli Airstrip where he boarded his private jet and fled to the Ivory Coast.
+On 9 January Maj.
+Timothy Onwuatuegwu escorted Ojukwu to the Uli Airstrip where he boarded his private jet and fled to the Ivory Coast.
 Immediately after Ojukwu's departure President Effiong called for a ceasefire to discuss the details of surrender.
-On January 12 Philip Effiong, Joseph Achuzie, Ogbugo Kalu, and other Biafran officers made their way to Amichi and later Owerri to broadcast their final surrender to Col. Obasanjo.
+On 12 January Philip Effiong, Joseph Achuzie, Ogbugo Kalu, and other Biafran officers made their way to Amichi and later Owerri to broadcast their final surrender to Col. Obasanjo.

 Aftermath

 There are two accounts about Timothy Onwuatuegwu's death in days following the surrender.
 One account by his former co-conspirator Maj.
 Adewale Ademoyega states that he was tricked into attending a meeting at a hotel with federal officers of the 3rd Marine Commando Division.
-At this meeting, that was said to have occurred on January 15, he was summarily shot dead by vengeful officers personally aggrieved by the assassination of Brig.
+At this meeting, that was said to have occurred on 15 January, he was summarily shot dead by vengeful officers personally aggrieved by the assassination of Brig.
 Ademulegun and his wife during the 1966 Nigerian coup d'état.
 An alternative account given by Col. Obasanjo states that during the process of surrender, Onwuatuegwu unsuccessfully attempted to ambush him near Amichi.
 After this he apparently made for the Cameroon border and was later killed in a firefight with Nigerian 1st Division soldiers.
 The truth about Maj.
 Onwuatuegwu's death is still unsolved.